-15.11 Maternity/Paternity Leave
+15.11 Maternity/ Pregnancy Leave

-Leave of Absence without pay for a continuous period not exceeding eighteen (18) weeks will be granted to regular employees for maternity reasons.
+Leave of Absence without pay for a continuous period not exceeding eighteen (18) weeks will be granted to permanent employees for maternity/pregnancy reasons.

 Employees will notify the Company at least three (3) weeks in advance of the date on which the employee intends to begin her Leave of Absence.